bobbystacksmash/Construct/README.md

 interactive HTML report showing exactly which statements within the JScript program were executed.

-Finally, Construct boasts a visualised filesystem, registry, and network stack, meaning each time Construct runs it's as if the analysed code is running for the first time on a clean Windows system.
+Finally, Construct boasts a virtualised filesystem, registry, and network stack, meaning each time Construct runs it's as if the analysed code is running for the first time on a clean Windows system.
 Analysts can set the emulated environment's date and time, as well as being assured each call to